 Australopithecus anamensis has a combination of traits found in both apes and humans.
 The upper end of the tibia (shin bone) shows an expanded area of bone and a human-like orientation of the ankle joint, indicative of regular bipedal walking (support of body weight on one leg at the time).
 Long forearms and features of the wrist bones suggest these individuals probably climbed trees as well.
+The cranium combines some more ancestral features, such as a protruding face and a long and narrow braincase, with some more derived features, such as forwardly projecting cheekbones similar to Paranthropus.

 In 1965, a research team led by Bryan Patterson from Harvard University discovered a single arm bone (KNM-KP 271) of an early human at the site of Kanapoi in northern Kenya.
 But without additional human fossils, Patterson could not confidently identify the species to which it belonged.
 In 1994, a research team led by paleoanthropologist Meave Leakey found numerous teeth and fragments of bone at the same site.
 Leakey and her colleagues determined that the fossils were those of a very primitive hominin and they named a new species called Australopithecus anamensis (‘anam’ means ‘lake’ in the Turkana lanaguage).
 Researchers have since found other Au. anamensis fossils at nearby sites (including Allia Bay), all of which date between about 4.2 million and 3.9 million years old.
+In 2019, a team led by Yohannes Haile-Selassie announced a nearly complete Au. anamensis cranium from Woranso-Mille, Ethiopia, dated to 3.8 million years ago.

 We don’t know everything about our early ancestors—but we keep learning more!
 Paleoanthropologists are constantly in the field, excavating new areas with groundbreaking technology, and continually filling in some of the gaps about our understanding of human evolution.